Do Wah Diddy Diddy: Fun Factory version

 In 1995, German Eurodance band Fun Factory released a new version of "Doh Wah Diddy".
 It was released in November 1995 by Curb Records as the third single from their second album, Fun-Tastic (1995).
-Bülent Aris and Toni Cottura produced it and only a few lines of lyrics were retained, and supplemented by rap passages.
-The single was a top-10 hit in Germany and Spain, a top-20 hit in Austria and a top-30 hit on the Canadian RPM Dance/Urban chart.
+Bülent Aris and band member Toni Cottura produced it and only a few lines of lyrics were retained, and supplemented by rap passages.
+The single was a top-10 hit in both Germany and Spain, peaking at number six and four, respectively.
+Additionally, it was a top-20 hit in Austria and a top-30 hit on the Canadian RPM Dance/Urban chart.
+The accompanying music video was directed by Frank Paul Husmann and produced by Music In Motion GmbH.